 The consistency in First We Feast's content creation helps drive subscriber growth.
 If a video goes viral, new viewers can find fresh, new content with the same premise throughout the channel and subscribe.
 Since First We Feast's humble beginnings in July 2016, the channel has grown to over nine million subscribers and features celebrities such as Drew Barrymore, Dua Lipa, T-Pain, and more.

 9. Promote your YouTube channel

-There’s never been a better time to promote a YouTube channel.
+There's never been a better time to promote a your YouTube videos and channel.
 YouTube has become the second most visited site on the internet, and people are now watching up to six hours of video per day.
-It’s time to tap into people’s binge-watching tendencies.
+It's time to tap into people's binge-watching tendencies.